 Under the terms of this agreement, Nine acquired exclusive live rights (including Free To Air, subscription television, streaming, digital, mobile and

 social), together with extensive catch-up rights, to the Australian Open as well as the lead up tournaments around Australia - the Hopman Cup, the

 Brisbane, Sydney and Hobart Internationals and the Davis Cup and Fed Cup.

 Hugh Marks, CEO of Nine, said: “We are thrilled to have secured the rights to premium Australian tennis, particularly the Australian Open.
 The timing of tennis and the audience demographics it delivers are a perfect fit for Nine and its advertisers.

 “We share Tennis Australia’s passion to grow its events, particularly the Australian Open, and expand its broadcast proposition in this country.
 To say we are excited to be part of that future is an understatement.”

-Nine’s coverage will be presented by the greatest lineup of tennis experts and commentators ever seen on Australian TV, including the legendary John McEnroe – winner of three Wimbledons and four US Opens – and Jim Courier, a former world No.1 and two-time victor at the Australian Open.
-Joining them will be Australia’s former world No.1 singles player, Lleyton Hewitt, and former Australian doubles world No.1, Todd Woodbridge, alongside Sam Smith, Jelena Dokic, Alicia Molik, Sam Groth, and Dylan Alcott.
+Nine’s coverage in 2019 was presented by the greatest lineup of tennis experts and commentators ever seen on Australian TV, including the legendary John McEnroe – winner of three Wimbledons and four US Opens – and Jim Courier, a former world No.1 and two-time victor at the Australian Open.
+Joining them was Australia’s former world No.1 singles player, Lleyton Hewitt, and former Australian doubles world No.1, Todd Woodbridge, alongside Sam Smith, Jelena Dokic, Alicia Molik, Sam Groth, and Dylan Alcott.

 © 2018 NBN Television